What to do if you have symptoms of a respiratory infection or have tested positive for COVID-19.

 What to do if you have symptoms of a respiratory infection

-If you are feeling unwell with these symptoms, you should get plenty of rest and drink water to keep hydrated.
-You can use medications such as paracetamol to help with your symptoms.
-Antibiotics are not recommended for viral respiratory infections because they will not relieve your symptoms or speed up your recovery.
+- Use medications such as paracetamol to help with symptoms.
+Antibiotics are not recommended for viral respiratory infections because they will not relieve symptoms or speed up recovery.

 What to do if you have any of the main symptoms of COVID-19